Skip to main content

 “Clinical Safety Incident” means any unintended or unexpected incident which could have led, or did lead, to harm for one or more patients receiving healthcare, where harm is: death, physical injury, psychological trauma and/or damage to the health or well-being of a patient;

-"Connection Agreement" means all of the terms of this agreement and all documents referred to or linked to (by URL or otherwise) in: (i) the following terms and any Bespoke Special Terms; (ii) on the Services Web Pages and supporting repositories maintained by NHS Digital in relation to the onboarding process and Service(s); and (iii) in the Onboarding Form;
+"Connection Agreement" means all of the terms of this agreement and all documents referred to or linked to (by URL or otherwise) in: (i) the following terms and any Bespoke Special Terms; (ii) on the Services Web Pages and supporting repositories maintained by NHS England in relation to the onboarding process and Service(s); and (iii) in the Onboarding Form;

 "Connecting Party" means the organisation providing a product or service that is interfacing with any Service(s);